rootdraws/Enoki-defi-v2/XXX_deploy.md

 - 2/3 of presale funds go to 6 months token vesting
 - 1/3 goes toward initial liquidity, will be sent directly to dev multisig for locking in Uni pool

-// This one above, needs to be adjusted.

 - Deploy Presale
 - Lock portion of SPORE supply in presale
-- Add all whitelist addresses from config, in batches

 - Deploy Proxy Admin for DAO Upgradable Contracts